Isotopes of lead

-Lead (82Pb) has four stable isotopes: 204Pb, 206Pb, 207Pb, 208Pb.
+Lead (82Pb) has four observationally stable isotopes: 204Pb, 206Pb, 207Pb, 208Pb.
 Lead-204 is entirely a primordial nuclide and is not a radiogenic nuclide.
 The three isotopes lead-206, lead-207, and lead-208 represent the ends of three decay chains: the uranium series (or radium series), the actinium series, and the thorium series, respectively; a fourth decay chain, the neptunium series, terminates with the thallium isotope 205Tl.
-The three series terminating in lead represent the decay chain products of long-lived primordial 238U, 235U, and 232Th, respectively.
-However, each of them also occurs, to some extent, as primordial isotopes that were made in supernovae, rather than radiogenically as daughter products.
+The three series terminating in lead represent the decay chain products of long-lived primordial 238U, 235U, and 232Th.
+Each isotope also occurs, to some extent, as primordial isotopes that were made in supernovae, rather than radiogenically as daughter products.
 The fixed ratio of lead-204 to the primordial amounts of the other lead isotopes may be used as the baseline to estimate the extra amounts of radiogenic lead present in rocks as a result of decay from uranium and thorium.
-(See lead–lead dating and uranium–lead dating).
+This is the basis for lead–lead dating and uranium–lead dating.

-The longest-lived radioisotopes are 205Pb with a half-life of 17.3 million years and 202Pb with a half-life of 52,500 years.
+The longest-lived radioisotopes, both decaying by electron capture, are 205Pb with a half-life of 17.0 million years and 202Pb with a half-life of 52,500 years.
 A shorter-lived naturally occurring radioisotope, 210Pb with a half-life of 22.2 years, is useful for studying the sedimentation chronology of environmental samples on time scales shorter than 100 years.

-The relative abundances of the four stable isotopes are approximately 1.5%, 24%, 22%, and 52.5%, combining to give a standard atomic weight (abundance-weighted average of the stable isotopes) of 207.2(1).
-Lead is the element with the heaviest stable isotope, 208Pb.
+The heaviest stable isotope, 208Pb, belongs to this element.
 (The more massive 209Bi, long considered to be stable, actually has a half-life of 2.01×1019 years.)
 208Pb is also a doubly magic isotope, as it has 82 protons and 126 neutrons.
 It is the heaviest doubly magic nuclide known.
-A total of 43 lead isotopes are now known, including very unstable synthetic species.

 The four primordial isotopes of lead are all observationally stable, meaning that they are predicted to undergo radioactive decay but no decay has been observed yet.
 These four isotopes are predicted to undergo alpha decay and become isotopes of mercury which are themselves radioactive or observationally stable.

-In its fully ionized state, the isotope 205Pb also becomes stable.
+There are trace quantities existing of the radioactive isotopes 209-214.
+The largest and most important is lead-210 as it has by far the longest half-life (22.2 years) and occurs in the abundant uranium decay series.
+Lead-211, −212, and −214 are present in the decay chains of uranium-235, thorium-232, and uranium-238, further, making these three lead isotopes also detectable in natural sources.
+The more minute traces of lead-209 arise from three rare decay branches: the beta-delayed-neutron decay of thallium-210 (in the uranium series), the last step of the neptunium series, traces of which are produced by neutron capture in uranium ores, and the very rare cluster decay of radium-223 (yielding also carbon-14).
+Lead-213 also occurs in a minor branch of the neptunium series.
+Lead-210 is particularly useful for helping to identify the ages of samples by measuring its ratio to lead-206 (both isotopes are present in a single decay chain).

+In total, 43 lead isotopes have been synthesized, from 178Pb to 220Pb.